Key Results Areas are all about increasing productivity on your team because everyone knows what winning looks like in their role.

 Whatever is expected must be in writing, reviewed, agreed upon, and signed by both the employee and the leader so there’s no confusion when something isn’t getting done.

-Here are several Sample KRAs to help you get started.
+Click Here to See Sample KRA’s to help you get started.

 How To Develop a KRA: